What Is Commercial Umbrella Insurance?

 Deciding how much extra liability coverage you need will depend on several factors, and an experienced independent insurance agent can help you decide what you need.

-• How would loss of future income impact you?
+- How would the loss of future income impact you?
 It’s important to consider that a significant lawsuit could cost you more than your current assets.
 It could threaten your potential future income, too.
 Factor this in when deciding how much coverage you need on your umbrella policy.

 What’s the Difference Between Commercial Umbrella Insurance and Excess Liability Insurance?